-Obviously you do want to still try to enjoy the season.
 Try to be practical when making choices.
-Ask good questions, like, will this party/event/person make me feel good?
-Are their other at the event that maybe seeing at this time is not the best idea?
-Is the cost of the event actually in my budget, or will it leave me anxious about money?
+Ask good questions, like, “Will this party/event/person make me feel good?
+Is a holiday romance really a good idea if I’m already feeling vulnerable?
+Is the cost of this event actually in my budget, or will it leave me anxious about money?”.

 Try proven anxiety-busting techniques.